Screenhance

 What aspect ratios and formats can I export?

 Studio exports square, portrait, and landscape, so the same recording can become a landscape demo for YouTube or a landing-page hero, a square clip for a feed, or a portrait video for Reels, TikTok, and Shorts.
 Exports come out as MP4, WebM, and GIF.
-Free exports include a small Screenhance watermark, removed by the $6 Week Pass or $8 per month Pro.
+Free exports include a small Screenhance watermark, removed on video by Pro at $12 per month.

 Does Studio have viewer analytics like Loom?